This is an official version.

 Issuance of certificate

-7. The chief inspector may issue to the owner a certificate only when he or she is satisfied that the amusement ride or elevating device complies with all applicable provisions of the Act and regulations and may attach terms and conditions to the operation of the amusement ride or elevating device as, in the opinion of the chief inspector, are appropriate.
+7. The chief inspector may issue to the owner a certificate only when the chief inspector is satisfied that the amusement ride or elevating device complies with all applicable provisions of the Act and regulations and may attach terms and conditions to the operation of the amusement ride or elevating device as, in the opinion of the chief inspector, are appropriate.

 Back to Top